What Is Cervical Spondylosis?

 Axial Neck Pain

-The vast majority of cases of neck pain due to spondylosis respond to conservative treatment.
+The vast majority of neck pain cases due to spondylosis respond to conservative treatment.
 Physical therapy with strengthening exercises for the deep cervical musculature (deep flexors) is the treatment with the best evidence.
 These muscles function as segmental stabilizers, and their weakness is consistently associated with chronic neck pain.

 Cervical Radiculopathy

 Spondylotic cervical radiculopathy improves spontaneously in 75-90% of cases with conservative treatment.
 Cervical traction can decompress the intervertebral foramina.
-Cervical epidural injection with corticosteroid is an option for refractory cases, with moderate short-term efficacy.
+Cervical epidural corticosteroid injection is an option for refractory cases, with moderate short-term efficacy.

 Cervical Myelopathy

 Spondylotic cervical myelopathy is the main surgical indication in spondylosis.
-Surgical decompression (anterior or posterior) is recommended when there is progressive neurologic deficit or moderate to severe myelopathic signs.
+Surgical decompression (anterior or posterior) is recommended when progressive neurologic déficit or moderate to severe myelopathic signs are present.
 Evidence suggests that early surgical treatment in moderate myelopathy produces better results than observation.

 TREATMENT ALGORITHM BY CLINICAL PRESENTATION